Emanuele98/VOI_BLE_comms/CTU/README.md

     - Restrictions:
         - Only one CRU can undergo the localization process per time to avoid misunderstandings;
         - If position not found after a predefined amount of time, it disconnects to allow other CRU to try the process.

-- **Signal reception**

-    On any signal reception, the event handler that was described before will handle any events related to those signals.
-For example, a notification will trigger a notification event in `ble_central_gap_event` and parse all bytes from the characteristic that triggered this specific notification (for the CTU, notifications are in fact alerts from the CRU).

 - **Peer task handling**